frco9/k8s-deploy-helper/README.md

 * PORT: 5000 - The port your app listens on

-* PROBE_URL: / - The URL that will get hit for readiness probe
+* READINESS_PROBE_URL: / - The URL that will get hit for readiness probe

-* LIVENESS_PROBE: /bin/true - The command used for the liveness probe
+* LIVENESS_PROBE_URL: / - The URL that will get hit for liveness probe

 ### Other (workers)